 How To Create a Minecraft Server for Friends

 While there’s nothing wrong with playing Minecraft alone, the game is extra fun when a few friends join you.
-Many players create servers for lengthy building projects or playing with mods because the possibilities are endless.
-However, not everyone knows how to make one because the process contains some slightly confusing steps.
+Many players create servers for lengthy building projects or play with mods because endless possibilities exist.
+However, not everyone knows how to make one because the process contains slightly confusing steps.

 Look no further if you’re searching for the instructions.
 We’ll also cover the steps Mac users must use to make one.

-- Create a folder on your desktop and name it something like “Minecraft Servers.”
+- Create a folder on your desktop and name it “Minecraft Servers” or whatever you prefer.

 - Type “cd” and paste the address before executing the command.